CICD-Cloud-Bachelor/Vuln_CICD/README.md

 az login --use-device-code
 ```

-# Configuration Details for `config.ini`
+# Configuration Details for Environmental variables in Dockerfile

-The `config.ini` file serves as the central configuration hub for the project, encompassing critical settings that are essential for the correct functioning of the application within Azure, GitHub, and Docker environments.
+The enviromental variables serves as the central configuration hub for the project, encompassing critical settings that are essential for the correct functioning of the application within Azure, GitHub, and Docker environments.
 This file includes credentials, resource names, and specific paths that are utilized across various services.
 Here is an explanation of each section and its parameters:

-## [AZURE]
+## **AZURE**
 - **DOMAIN**: Specifies the unique domain for the Azure Active Directory tenant, e.g., `bacheloroppgave2024proton.onmicrosoft.com`.
 - **USERNAME**: The username associated with the Azure account, e.g., `bachelor_oppgave2024`.
 - **ORGANIZATION_NAME**: The name of the Azure DevOps organization, e.g., `bachelor2024`.